shama/grunt-benchmark/README.md

 # grunt-benchmark

-Grunt task for benchmarking.
+Grunt task for benchmarking with [Benchmark.js].

-*Warning: This is experimental and requires the devel version of Grunt.*

 ## Getting Started
 Install this grunt plugin next to your project's